PrincetonUniversity/compcomp/README.md

 When you download the virtual machine, you'll find the Compositional CompCert `compcomp` repository precloned in directory `/home/popl15/Repos/compcomp`.

-On the virtual machine, the repository could take up to **2 hours** to build.
+**WARNING:** On the virtual machine, the repository could take up to **2 hours** to build.
 Make sure to configure the virtual machine to use at least **2GB of memory.**

 ### The Paper

-The accepted version of the paper is available here:
+The accepted version of the paper (but now with author names) is available here:

 > http://www.cs.princeton.edu/~jsseven/papers/compcomp/paper.pdf.